Status as of June 2022

 3.4 App for storing COVID-19 certificates

 The app for storing certificates is used for the secure transmission and storage of COVID-19 certificates in electronic format and for the presentation thereof in Switzerland and abroad when required.
 People who have applied for and received a certificate can save it on their mobile phone or a similar device (e.g. a tablet).
 As it is possible to store the certificates of additional people, parents can manage the certificates of their minor children, for example.
+The app also shows holders the access categories according to Appendix 6 to the COVID-19 Certificates Ordinance (3G, 2G, etc., hereinafter referred to as access categories) with which their certificate is compliant and whether the certificate is valid for entry into certain countries.

 Retrieval for updating the list of signature certificates from the information system as described in section 3.1 and the list of revoked certificates (or their certificate identifiers) as described in section 3.3 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
 Technical data about the user's device, such as operating system version, app version, IP address, etc., is transmitted and stored with each retrieval.
 The validity checks carried out in the app do not trigger any server requests, as they are performed using the locally cached lists, without any personal data being transmitted.